rpmuller/ePubs/WP1.md

 [^81]: Quoted in Bevan, _House of Seleucus_, Vol. I, p.
 2980.

 Babylonia was much more profoundly influenced by Hellenism.
-As we have seen, the only ancient who followed Aristarchus of Sarnos in maintaining the Copernican system was Seleucus of Sdeucia on the Tigris, who flourished about 150 BC Tacitus tells us that in the first century AD Seleucia had not "lapsed into the barbarous usages of the Parthians, but still retained the institutions of Seleucus,[^82] its
+As we have seen, the only ancient who followed Aristarchus of Samos in maintaining the Copernican system was Seleucus of Seleucia on the Tigris, who flourished about 150 BC Tacitus tells us that in the first century AD Seleucia had not "lapsed into the barbarous usages of the Parthians, but still retained the institutions of Seleucus,[^82] its